-f.
+- e.
+All costs of the mediator, if any, shall be borne equally by the parties.
+No party shall purposely withhold information at this level but shall disclose all information relevant to the grievance for consideration by the other party. - f.
 Mediation Procedures: The mediation procedure shall be entirely informal in nature.
 However, copies of exhibits upon which either party bases its case shall be shared with the other party.
-The relevant facts should be elicited in a narrative fashion to the extent possible, rather than through examination and cross-examination of witnesses.
+The relevant facts should be elicited in a narrative fashion to the extent possible, rather than through examination and crossexamination of witnesses.
 The rules of evidence will not apply and no record of the proceedings will be made.
-All persons involved in the events giving rise to the grievance should be encouraged to participate fully in the proceeding, both by stating their views and by asking questions of the other participants at the mediation hearing.
+All persons involved in the events giving rise to the grievance should be encouraged to participate fully in the proceeding, both by stating their views and by asking questions of the other participants at the mediation hearing. - g.

-g.
 The primary effort of the mediator shall be to assist the parties in settling the stated grievance in a mutually satisfactory fashion.
 In attempting to achieve a settlement, the mediator is free to use all of the techniques customarily associated with the mediation process, including private conferences with only one (1) party.
-If settlement is not possible, the mediator shall provide the parties with an immediate bench opinion, based on the stated grievance and the expressed terms of the Memorandum of Understanding.
+If settlement is not possible, the mediator shall provide the parties with an immediate bench opinion, based on the stated grievance and the expressed terms of this Agreement.
 That opinion would not be final or binding, but would be advisory to the parties.
 It would be delivered orally and would be accompanied by a statement of the reasons for the mediator's opinion.
 The advisory opinion may be used as the basis for further settlement discussions or for withdrawal or granting of the grievance.
-Neither court reporters or any other type of note taker shall be allowed to be present at the proceedings.
+Neither court reporters or any other type of note taker shall be allowed to be present at the proceedings. - h.

-h.
 If the parties agree to be bound by a mediator's recommendation, the subsequent agreement shall be reduced to writing and signed by the parties.